eea/eea.sitestructurediff/trunk/eea.sitestructurediff/branches/plone4/eea/sitestructurediff/README.txt

   >>> sync = SyncDiff(self.portal.folder, self.portal.REQUEST)
   >>> sync.syncStructure()

-Now we should only have one folder left that is not synchronized
+Now we should only have two folders left that are not synchronized

   >>> view.request['path'] = '/plone/folder/Folder2'
   >>> [ id for id, diff in getT(view.statusdata()) if diff.startswith('missing')]
-  ['plone-folder-Folder2-Folder1-1']
+  ['plone-folder-Folder2-Folder2-1', 'plone-folder-Folder2-Folder1-1']

 And our translation should have a translated title

-  >>> from Products.EEAPloneAdmin.exportimport.localsite import translate
   >>> folder22.getTranslation('pl').Title()
   'Brak tytu\xc5\x82u'